dustinpfister/blog_posts/_posts/js-fetch.md

 ## 2 - Using a fetch pollyFill

 If you are concerned about support for older browsers, then a polyfill for fetch will have to be used, or just do things the old fashion way with XMLHttpRequst as any polyfill will likely use just that.
-A popular polyfill for fetch can be found on github here at [https://github.com/github/fetch](https://github.com/github/fetch).
+A popular polyfill for fetch can be found on github here at [github](https://github.com/github/fetch).

+## 3 - Conclusion

+So fetch is a new standard for preforming http requests that can be used in modern browsers, and maybe it is a little easier to use compared to the traditional XMLHttpRequest method.
+Still when it comes to worrying about browser support I still know that I will get my code to work on a wider range of clients by using the tried yet true XMlHttprequest over fetch.
+In addition I would not say that fetch is a replacement for various user space http clients that wrap XMlhttprequest rather then that of fetch.
+If a client is designed right there is a potential to get a best of both world situation between browser support and supporting later features like promises.